It’s a bizarre story, really—a woman shouting from the crowd about wombs and breasts. Umm … excuse me, what was that?!

 [As you probably noticed, I could find no paintings, no stained glass, no ancient manuscript illustrations, nothing on the story of this woman.
 I find that interesting … and sad.
 So I chose to show pictures of places Jesus walked and taught.
 We do not know the exact location this particular encounter happened, but hope you enjoy the pictures nonetheless.]

-Spread the word to a friend … Share Button at end of Post.
+Spread the word to a friend … Share Buttons at end of Post.

 >While Jesus was saying these things… Luke 11:27-28, NASB

 >In a culture that taught a woman’s… Life Application Study Bible, New Living Translation.
 (Carol Stream, IL: Tyndale House Publishers, Inc., 2004).